-When you have a homeowner's insurance policy, the carrier is agreeing to insure the "residence premises".
-This is defined in most policies as essentially a dwelling where you reside and is listed on the policy.
-If you do not actually live in the dwelling insured, your property is not meeting the definition of a residence premises and hence up for question on whether there would be coverage in a claim.
+When you have a homeowner's insurance policy, the carrier agrees to insure the "residence premises."
+This is defined in most policies as a dwelling listed on the policy and where you reside.
+If you do not live in the dwelling insured, your property is not meeting the residence premises' definition and hence up for question on whether there would be coverage in a claim.

 Why vacancy and occupancy can be an issue with rental properties?

-Whether you are a landlord of a single-family home or a multi-unit residential complex, the insurance company is relying on the fact that the property, or a majority of the property, is occupied by tenants.
+Whether you are a landlord of a single-family home or a multi-unit residential complex, landlord insurance is written based on the fact that the property, or a majority of the property, is occupied by tenants.

-Depending on the carrier, it is considered reasonable for there to be short stints of vacancy should one tenant move out and another move in, but check with the company to be sure you are not exceeding what is considered reasonable.
+Depending on the carrier, it is considered reasonable for short stints of vacancy should one tenant move out, and another move in, but check with the company to be sure you are not exceeding what is considered reasonable.

 It would most likely be considered differently if a tenant moves out and there is no intention of replacing them as perhaps you want to renovate or sell the property.
 It is strongly advised that you consult with an insurance professional should you find yourself in this situation.